stevekm/AutoReportLite/README.md

 ---
 ### Dependencies

-- R and the `knitr` package (I'm currently using R 3.3.0, but others may work)
+- R programming language (developed under R version 3.3.0, but older versions will likely work as well)
+- `knitr` R package
-- LaTeX and pdflatex (I'm currently using `pdfTeX 3.14159265-2.6-1.40.16 (TeX Live 2015)`, but others may work; I've also used this with `pdfTeX using libpoppler 3.141592-1.40.3-2.2 (Web2C 7.5.6)` (standard with CentOS 6), extra .sty files as needed are included with the report)
+- LaTeX and pdflatex (developed under `pdfTeX 3.14159265-2.6-1.40.16 (TeX Live 2015)`, but others may work)
-- bash (I'm currently using `GNU bash, version 4.1.2(1)-release (x86_64-redhat-linux-gnu)`, but others may work; on OS X `GNU bash, version 3.2.57(1)-release (x86_64-apple-darwin15)` works but note that some commands such as `readlink` are not available, some alternatives may be found in the `coreutils` package availble in `homebrew` e.g. `greadlink`, etc.)
+- bash (developed under `GNU bash, version 4.1.2(1)-release (x86_64-redhat-linux-gnu)`, but others may work)
 - any software used by your specific pipelines